bhood4/katacoda-scenarios/tf101/config.md

 * Count makes it easy to create multiples of resources - this example runs the container container_count times.
 Resources with count can be accessed as list elements in HCL "interpolation"

-For more information on HCL functions and interpolation, see [https://www.terraform.io/docs/configuration-0-11/interpolation.html]
+See more information on [HCL functions and interpolation](https://www.terraform.io/docs/configuration-0-11/interpolation.html)